nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

    endfunction
 endclass
 {% endhighlight %}

-* The m_type_names array is used for ...
-* The m_types is used for ...
+* In uvm factory, we have options for overriding the original class, either by type or by name.
+The two above associative arrays `m_types` and `m_type_names` serve that purpose.
+They will store the class registered to factory using either class type or class name string as lookup key.
+* Before perform override function or class contructor function on a class, the factory will check these 2 arrays to make sure that class has already been registered in the factory.

-### factory override function
+### Factory override function
 Let just cover the override by type here.
-The override by inst type is just has the same fashion as the by type override.
+The override by inst just operates in the same fashion as the by type override.

-We has another array to stored those overriden information The uvm_factory_override class is an object that has information of original class and the overriden class
+We has another array to store the overriden information.
+The `uvm_factory_override` class is an object that has information of original class and the overriden class.
 {% highlight verilog %}
 class uvm_default_factory extends uvm_factory;
    protected uvm_factory_override m_type_overrides[$];